 Traveling Beer Garden: Keg Tapping w/Vern & the Originals (5pm)

-Keg Tapping + Live Music by Vern & the Originals + Iron Grate BBQ food truck

 Bring your friends and family for local brews from Sprecher, and live music on Friday and Saturday nights.
-Beer garden snacks including preztels, polish and brats also available.
+Beer garden snacks including pretzels, Polish and brats also available.
 Bring your own pint or stein glass to get the refill rates!

 Proceeds from the Traveling Beer Garden help support your local parks.
 This year we're accepting credit cards too!